Prospective students should use this checklist to obtain specific admissions requirements on how to apply to Graduate School.

 The comprehensive examination will include five questions decided by the advisory committee reflecting major theoretical, methodological, and substantive issues in the student’s chosen specialty area.
 The student will answer four of the five questions as a take-home exam, which will be distributed at 4:00 p.m.
 Friday and will be due the following Monday at 9:00 a.m.
 The members of the advisory committee will grade the examination on a pass/fail basis.
 Students who fail the examination but wish to continue in the program must take a make-up examination in the following Fall Semester.
 Students who fail the make-up examination will be terminated from the Ph.D. program.
-Failure to take the exams by the third summer in the program will lead to an evaluation of not making sufficient progress and may result in funding being ended.
+Failure to take the exams by the fourth fall in the program will lead to an evaluation of not making sufficient progress and may result in funding being ended.
 Graduate students may not discuss their exam with anyone during examination time.
 They may discuss any clarification questions with the chair of the comprehensive advisory committee if needed.

 5. The Doctoral Dissertation

 - Oral defense of a written dissertation research proposal;

 - Oral defense of the completed dissertation;